-Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A rogue government targets a high- profile public figure receiving treatment in hospital.
-A contract is issued to a cybercriminal to explore the hospital's vulnerabilities, collect sensitive data on the high-profile patient and, if possible, disrupt the associated treatment plan.
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions A rogue government targets a high- profile public figure that is receiving treatment at a hospital.
+They contract a cybercriminal to explore the hospital's vulnerabilities, collect sensitive data about the high-profile patient and, if possible, disrupt the associated treatment plan.
 Pre-Attack Phase The cybercriminal analyses the hospital's IT network and identifies vulnerable connected medical devices, including a blood chemistry analyser, whose technical specification, available in the manufacturer's site, allow for the identification of the network and interface protocols used to access patient records and to remotely update the device's configuration (e.g., change the dosage level of a substance).
 SPHINX performs a thorough cybersecurity certification of the medical devices before allowing them access to the network.
-Only when the medical devices receive the SPHINX approval for full security compliance, are they connected into the network.
-SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, including connected medical devices, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
+Only when medical devices receive the SPHINX approval for full security compliance, are they connected into the network.
+SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
 Attack Phase The cybercriminal uses social engineering techniques to persuade the hospital staff to provide access to the medical device via a remote connection (e.g., AnyDesk or TeamViewer).
-Once the access is granted, the cybercriminal accesses the analyser's configuration as well as the hospital's patient records, namely those pertaining to the high- profile public figure.
+Once the access is granted, the cybercriminal accesses the analyser's configuration as well as the hospital's patient records, namely those pertaining to the high-profile public figure.
 The cybercriminal downloads the patient data and proceeds to alter the analyser's test results, disrupting the public figure's treatment plan.
-SPHINX detects a suspicious external remote connection and the attempt to access the medical device records, identifies the source device and transfers it to an isolated network environment for further inspection.
-SPHINX identifies a data integrity violation due to illegitimate changes in the patients' records, identifies the device accessing to the data and transfers it to an isolated network environment for further inspection.
-SPHINX generates an alert of the suspicious activity to warn the IT department.
+SPHINC detects a network scanning activity and issues an alert to the IT staff.
+SPHINX detects a suspicious external remote connection and the attempt to access the medical device records and identifies the source device.
+SPHINX generates an alert to warn the IT department and recommends the transfer of the affected assets to an isolated network environment for further inspection.
 SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.